-Atorraie supports the rezoning of this site to IN1 General Industrial under the SEPP.
-However, Atorraie does not support using the PMF as the default building level, as this is not in line with what it has observed other nearby landholders negotiate with Penrith City Council during the development application process.
-Atorraie also does not support the broad-scale of the proposed Transport Infrastructure Investigation Area as it encroaches into adjoining lots, as it is not clear to landholders how they might be able to use their lands once they are covered by this overlay.
+We support the rezoning of our entire site to IN1 General Industrial under the SEPP.
+However, the nearby Transport Infrastructure Investigation overlay is troubling, as it is not clear to landholders how they might be able to use their lands once they are covered by this overlay.
 Landholders in the Mamre Road Precinct need more certainty around: